Daniel Straus (fighter): Bellator MMA

 On July 10, 2021, it was announced that he was no longer under contract with Bellator.

 Post Bellator

-Straus faced Keith Richardson on October 23, 2021 in the co-main event of XMMA 3.
+Straus faced Keith Richardson on October 23, 2021, in the co-main event of XMMA 3.
 He lost the bout via TKO due to ground and pound.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Straus made his debut against boxer Dat Nguyen at BKFC 38 in the main event and lost by unanimous decision in the sixth round after the first five rounds were ruled a draw.

+Straus faced former UFC fighter Jimmie Rivera in the main event at BKFC 61 on May 11, 2024.
+He lost the fight by unanimous decision.